This article will provide you with a Sling TV Review and how to install the app on Firestick/Fire TV, Android, NVIDIA Shield, Roku, iPhone, and more.

 Local programming is very limited though.
 Sling TV recommends using an HD antenna (which they offer too) to get you to watch live local networks such as Fox channels.

-If it disappoints on local programming, Sling TV, however, offers some of the best international channels from Europe, Asia, Middle East and Latin America in my opinion.
+If it disappoints on local programming, Sling TV, however, offers some of the best international channels from Europe, Asia, the Middle East, and Latin America in my opinion.
 This includes live sports in select countries too.

 CLICK HERE for complete channel lineup.